-Chapter 7 is the chapter of the Bankruptcy Code that involves liquidation.
-Chapter 7 is sometimes called a “straight” bankruptcy.
-For the average person, a Chapter 7 is a fairly simple and quick proceeding.
+Chapter 7 is the chapter of the Bankruptcy Code that involves liquidation and is sometimes called “straight” bankruptcy.
+For the average person, a Chapter 7 bankruptcy is a fairly simple and quick proceeding.
 In most cases, it takes less than five months after filing for an individual to receive a discharge of debts.
 Some people believe the court will take everything they own when they file bankruptcy.
-This is not true
+This is not true.

 Eligibility for Chapter 7 Bankruptcy

 An individual is not eligible to receive a Chapter 7 discharge if that individual filed another Chapter 7 case within eight years prior to filing.
 If you have filed a Chapter 7 within the last eight years, you cannot file another Chapter 7 case.
 Some people choose to wait until the eight-year period is over to begin considering bankruptcy again.
 However, if you are not eligible because of a prior Chapter 7 filing, it is important to remember that you may still qualify to file a Chapter 13 bankruptcy, and there are several bankruptcy alternatives that can also provide relief.
 In addition, to qualify for a Chapter 7 bankruptcy, you must meet certain income requirements.
 This is called the “means test

 .”
 Put simply, your income must be below the median income in the State of Ohio to qualify for Chapter 7.
 During your initial consultation, we will analyze your income and determine whether you qualify for Chapter 7.
 Don’t worry — if you do not qualify for Chapter 7 because you fail the “means test,” you may still qualify to file Chapter 13.

 There are two major advantages that filing Chapter 7 bankruptcy can provide you: (1) the automatic stay, and (2) the discharge.